 Whether you’re trying to grow out a bad haircut or keeping an eye out for potential hair loss, it can be annoying when it feels like your hair hasn’t grown as fast as you would have hoped.

-On average, most people’s hair will grow around 1cm every month –but that doesn’t mean that everyone will experience long, luscious locks after a year of growing out their hair.
+In general, an average person’s hair grows around 1cm every month .
+However, that doesn’t mean that everyone will experience long, luscious locks after a year of growing out their hair.

-If you’re panicking over your lack of hair growth or struggling to get your hair to grow back after balding or hair thinning, this article will take you through some of the most common reasons why your hair isn’t growing.
+If you’re panicking over your lack of hair growth or struggling to get your hair to grow back after balding or hair thinning, this article will take you through some of the most common causes of why your hair isn’t growing.

 Everyone will experience fluctuation in their hair growth at certain points.
 This is no reflection of how healthy your hair is, and it doesn’t mean you have male pattern baldness or female pattern hair loss.

-It’s completely natural for your hair to go through cycles of growth—and shedding—without it being something that you should spend your time worrying about.
+It’s completely natural for your hair to go through the normal hair growth process.
+This process includes cycles of growth and shedding and is not something that you should worry about.

-For most people with healthy hair, up to 90% of your hair is in the anagen stage at any one time.
-But if your hair seems to stop growing, a higher-than-usual proportion of your hair may be in the resting or shedding phase.
+In a healthy hair growth cycle, up to 90% of your hair is in the anagen stage at any one time.
+However, if your hair seems to stop growing, a higher-than-usual proportion of your hair may be in the resting or shedding phase.

-There are many reasons that could explain why your hair won’t grow.
+There are many reasons that could explain stunted hair growth.

 Some of these reasons may involve a quicker fix than others, but all the reasons we mention below can be treated once you’ve figured out the underlying cause.